The Ji-Tong line stretches for over 800 kilometres from Jining to Tongliao. This remarkable provincial railway was not opened until

 Reshui to the summit.

-With QJ 7037 leading 7041, the
+With QJ 7037 leading 7041,

-two engines are beginning to
+the two engines are beginning

-dig in for the long climb towards
+to dig in for the long climb

-the summit.
-Since the distance
+towards the summit.
+Since the

-covered by the train is much
+distance covered by the train is

-further than that of the road, it
+much further than that of the

-was easy to reach the summit
+road, it was easy to reach the

-long before the train and to get
+summit long before the train

-a second photograph (see above)
+photograph (see above)

 1st January 1999